chrimson/ML-LTE-RFF/generate/README.md

 __Outputs__

 *25x15_ue_rwf_data* Dataset directory of different devices given by MAC addresses, each with RWFs in numerically named files
+*25x15_ue_rwf_data_cmplx* A similar dataset, only in complex SigMF NumPy format as numerically named files, for use with the web service
 *25x15_ue_rwf_parms.asc* Dataset's MAC addresses and the associated characteristic parameters for their RWF

 ### s2_BuildTrainCNN.py